Jhuighuy/TitSolver/src/titwcsph/README.md

 # `titwcsph`

-This executable contains the WCSPH solver.
+This executable contains the weakly compressible SPH solver.